Self-care for Sensitive Souls

 Pick one that works and find a regular time of day, or an everyday cue (like waiting for your computer to boot up, for example), that reminds you to do it.
 It’s a very practical way of keeping up an informal meditation practice that repays your efforts any time you need it.
 The more you practise, the more readily your nervous system will respond, because you’ll have created a shiny new neural pathway.

 And it definitely works better than giving yourself a hard time.
-(You could probably let that pathway fall into disrepair a little bit, and no harm done.)
+(You could probably let that neural pathway fall into disrepair a little bit, and no harm done.)

 If you need support in developing your meditative self-care, you’re warmly invited to join us for Sunday morning meditation at Toddington, where we look out over beautiful countryside as we quietly come home to ourselves.
 If you’d like one-to-one support to ease anxiety and pain, you might find gentle bodywork very helpful.